Australia Act 1986: Appeals to the Judicial Committee of the Privy Council

 At federation in 1901, the supreme court of each colony became the supreme court of that state.
 In 1903, a High Court of Australia was established, one of whose functions was to hear appeals from the state supreme courts.
 The draft of the Constitution, that was put to voters in the various colonies and presented to the British government for embodiment in UK legislation, was that there was to be no appeal from the High Court to the Judicial Committee of the Privy Council in any matter involving the interpretation of the Constitution or of the constitution of a state, unless it involved the interests of some other dominion.
 However, the British insisted on a compromise.
 Section 74 of the Constitution as enacted by the Imperial Parliament provided two possibilities of appeal.
 There could be an appeal if the High Court issued a certificate that it was appropriate for the Privy Council to determine an inter se matter, i.e. a matter that concerned the constitutional relations between the Commonwealth and one or more states or between two or more states.
-And there could be an appeal with permission of the Privy Council.
+Furthermore, there could be an appeal with permission of the Privy Council.
 The Commonwealth Parliament was empowered to legislate to limit the latter path and it did so in 1968 and 1975; but legislation could only limit, not abolish.

 Predictably, the High Court proved reluctant to grant certificates for appeal to the Privy Council.
 The discretion was exercised only once, in 1912.
 In 1961, delivering on behalf of the whole Court a brief dismissal of an application for a certificate, Chief Justice Sir Owen Dixon said: "experience shows – and that experience was anticipated when s.
 74 was enacted – that it is only those who dwell under a Federal Constitution who can become adequately qualified to interpret and apply its provisions".
 In 1985, the High Court unanimously observed that the power to grant such a certificate "has long since been spent" and is "obsolete".

 Although the path of appeal from the High Court to the Privy Council had been effectively blocked, the High Court could not block appeals from state supreme courts directly to the Privy Council.
 Nor did the Constitution limit, or provide for legislation to limit, such appeals.
 The expense of any appeal to the Privy Council in London had been a deterrent: in any year, there had never been more than a handful.
 Nonetheless, by the 1980s the possibility of appeal from a state supreme court was seen as outdated.
 In addition, in 1978 confusion over the relative precedential value of High Court and Privy Council decisions had been introduced when the High Court ruled that it would no longer be bound by Privy Council decisions.